 Xfinity vs. AT&T Internet Review 2022

 Debating between Xfinity and AT&T internet?
 We dug through all the fine print for pricing, contracts, and speed to help you figure out which of these two internet service providers (ISPs) is best for you.

 Long story short: Xfinity is a great choice for low promotional prices, and you’re more likely to get its service since it covers a wider area.
-Xfinity's speeds and prices make it a better value than AT&T's DSL internet—but AT&T's fiber plans give Xfinity a run for its money with excellent speeds for a low price, plus you get unlimited data.
-You’ll just need to live in an AT&T Fiber–connected city to get it.
+Xfinity's speeds and prices make it a better value than AT&T's DSL internet—but AT&T's fiber plans give Xfinity a run for its money with excellent speeds for a low price, plus unlimited data.
+(You’ll just need to live in an AT&T Fiber–connected city to get it.)

 Need to know more?
 Let’s dig in and shine a light on how these two ISPs stack up.